fkie-cad/filesharer/README.md

 ## Encryption
 Encryption is done by RSA (OAEP padding) and AES256 in CBC mode.
-An AES secret and IV as randomly created for each file.
+An AES secret is randomly created for each file.
-The AES secret and IV is encrypted with the public RSA key and sent to the server.
+The AES secret is encrypted with the public RSA key and sent to the server.
 Then the file header and data is sent over encrypted with the AES key.
 The client has to use a public RSA (Windows: .der, Linux: .pem) key to which the server owns the corresponding private (Windows: .der, Linux: .pem) key.
 The communication partners have to know each other's keys beforehand and obviously both of them have to provide a key or none of them.